g1bbzy/user_upload/README.md

 --dry_run - Used to execute this script but not insert users into the database.

---create_table - This option is creates the users table.
+--create_table - This option creates the users table.
 If table already exists it will drop the table and recreate it (no further action will take place).

 -u - Username for database connection.